 GE Healthcare, a leading healthcare technology provider, provides technology systems, digital infrastructure, and customer services to hospitals across the United States.
 As a key partner, TTEC provides customer service and prompt on-field support to medical technicians and healthcare providers using medical devices such as MRI machines.
-Agents handle inbound calls and coordinate with field engineers to provide the requested service or repair, sometimes during critical medical procedures when every second counts.
+Agents handle inbound calls and coordinate with field engineers to provide the requested service, repair, or ordered parts, sometimes during critical medical procedures when every second counts.

 After reviewing the monthly call records, it became apparent that agent errors occurred when the agents took notes during a call.
 The agents were forced to navigate a complex path within a job aid to reach the notation section.
 What’s more, the agents lacked a structured, uniform approach to notating or documenting interactions and service requests.